ihark/pinimatic/README.md

  + Re-Pining
  + Comment on pins

-## Current User Account Features
+### Current User Account Features
  + User contact form for feedback & support
  + User profile pages with stats
  + Support for multiple Social Connections
  + Support for multiple Email Addresses with verification & primary setting

-## Current Admin Features
+### Current Admin Features
  + Local User Accounts & Social Account Connections
  + Invitation Only Mode for new registrations
- + Block all new registrations even with valid inviations
+ + Block all new registrations even with valid invitations
  + Send Bulk email to users via admin actions in user model
- + Send Bulk invitations to a list of email addresses (specific to recpipiant)
+ + Send Bulk invitations to a list of email addresses (specific to recipient)
  + Generate Bulk invitation codes with specific number of uses
- + Superusers have full controll over all users pins for easy admin.
+ + Superusers have full control over all users pins for easy admin.

-## Roadmap
+### Roadmap
  + User Boards
  + Non-image URL pinning